MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 ### Query interleaving - Short query bias with fast cancellation

-This release introduces a new value that specifies *Short query bias with fast cancellation* for the SchedulingBehavior property setting.
+This release introduces a new value that specifies *Short query bias with fast cancellation* for the Threadpool\SchedulingBehavior property setting.
 This property setting improves user query response times in high-concurrency scenarios.
-To learn more, see [Query interleaving](tabular-models/query-interleaving.md#configure-query-interleaving).
+To learn more, see [Query interleaving - Configure](tabular-models/query-interleaving.md#configure).

 ## SQL Server 2019 Analysis Services CU5